 Synopsis of the AIA Trust white paper: The Collections-Claim Connection: Getting Paid Without Getting Sued

-Without payment for services, design firms will suffer, starve, and even die.
+Design firms depend on payment for services.
 Importantly, payment issues are also often the single greatest warning sign of a project in trouble.
-The Collections-Claim Connection: Getting Paid Without Getting Sued, an AIA Trust white paper, discusses steps the architect can take to help ensure payment for a successful project.
+This report discusses steps the architect can take to help ensure payment for a successful project.

-The best collection strategies begin pre-project and should involve three components:
+The best collection strategies begin pre-project and involve three components:

 - Client Selection.
-Appropriate client selection is one of the most important steps in ensuring payment for services – and in any design professional’s risk management plan.
+Crucial in ensuring payment and in the architect’s risk management plan.

-It is unwise and unprofessional to get into a project which lacks solid funding to complete it.
-Many AIA agreements now call for funding information, providing a convenient basis to initiate that discussion with the client.
-It is imperative to determine how the project will be funded and financed along with ensuring that the design professional has access to project funds.
-If funds are held by third parties such as investors, banks, or holding companies, the firm should have a path of direct access to those funds – and the Agreement should reflect them as an obligated party.
-Design professionals may consider securing a title report for private projects.
-It will reveal lenders and other investors who may require notice of liens and reveal properties already financially leveraged.
+Many AIA agreements now call for funding information.
+Knowing how the project will be financed and ensuring that the architect has access to project funds is essential.
+If funds are held by third parties the firm should have access to those funds – and the Agreement should reflect them as an obligated party.
+Securing a title report for private projects is another option.

-- Process and Schedule – The design professional should review the expected project schedule and process with the client and clearly understand that unexpected events or conditions may arise for which the design professional is not responsible.
+- Process and Schedule – Review the expected project schedule and process with client.
 Document these conversations and make them part of the contract where possible.

 - Mid-project changes – The client must be advised that delayed decisions or changes by the client (or by others, such as building officials) during the project can impact the project schedule and cost.

-- Standard of Care – The client must be educated as to the design professional’s standard of care – and that there is never a perfect set of plans or specifications nor can any design fully anticipate every contingency.
+- Standard of Care – The client must respect architect’s standard of care and know that there is never a perfect set of plans, nor can any design fully anticipate every contingency.

-The Service Agreement or contract is the starting point to protect and secure the future payment of fees and it should reflect the pre-contract exchanges.
-Some key contract provisions include:
+The Service Agreement or contract is the starting point to secure future payment of fees and it should reflect the pre-contract exchanges.
+Key contract provisions include:

-- Specific Project Procedures defining who is to receive invoices at what location and any required content and backup to avoid later excuses.
+- Specific Project Procedures defining who receives invoices where, and any required content and backup to avoid excuses.

-- Stipulate that the client may not back-charge the professional or reduce payments to off-set any perceived damages but only for services improperly performed.
+- Stipulate that the client may not back-charge or reduce payments to off-set any perceived damages but only for services improperly performed.

 - The Agreement should make the client’s right to use the design professional’s work product contingent upon timely and full payment of all fees and costs payable under the Agreement.

-- Considering the importance of client education and selection, the Agreement should state that it cannot be reassigned to a third party without the design professional’s written consent.
+- Agreement should state that it cannot be reassigned to a third party without the design professional’s written consent.

 The end of a project is a critical opportunity to review and evaluate the overall project experience, including financial performance – in preparation for the next project.
 The paper includes a sample “Post-Project Evaluation Form” for this purpose.